arjunperi/Brick-Breaker-Game/README.md

 - P: drops paddle length extension power up
 - O: makes all the bricks at the current level have only one life
 - C: clears all the bricks at the current level
+- M: clears all the walls at the current level
 - D: destroys the "first" remaining block on the screen, which is defined as the top left most brick
 - Y: allows user to continue to next level when prompted
-- 0: switches game to level 0
+- 0: switches game to level 0 (rules screen)
 - 1: switches game to level 1
 - 2: switches game to level 2
 - 3: switches game to level 3